 You can copy the current adjustments on the image and paste them onto another image.
 Since RAW Power only supports adjusting one image at a time, use this feature as follows:

-- Adjustment Menu > Copy Adjustments

-- Tap to select a different image

-- Adjustment Menu > Paste Adjustments

-- Tap Done to save your changes.
+- Adjustment Menu > Copy Adjustments (or use Tools) - Tap to select a different image - Adjustment Menu > Paste Adjustments (or use Tools) - Tap Done to save your changes.

 PRESETS